 Tricks for preventing insects from entering your house

-This is a very effective solution.
+Screens are a very effective solution.
 All you have to do is place a screen over your windows and other access points.
-The objective is to allow air to enter, while keeping insects on the other side of the screen.
+The objective is to allow air to enter while keeping insects on the other side of the screen.

 2. Electrical insecticide